CommandPost/CommandPost-UserGuide/getting_started/installation/README.md

 Once the preferences are unlocked, you can tick CommandPost in the list.
 As soon as you click it, System Preferences will close, and you'll go back to the CommandPost setup:

+---

+**PLEASE NOTE:** This next setup screen has been removed in Beta 22 and later.
+However, you can still enable "Control CommandPost Shortcuts within Final Cut Pro" via the Final Cut Pro Preferences window.

 ![Shortcuts](https://help.commandpost.io/images/welcome-6.png)

 The next setup screen asks you whether you wish to use Final Cut Pro's Command Editor to control it's shortcuts, or the built-in CommandPost Shortcut Manager, which is found in the Shortcuts tab in CommandPost's Preferences.